 Cumulative Effect of Accounting Change (Restatement): In the fourth quarter of 2000, we implemented the Securities and Exchange Commission's Staff Accounting Bulletin No. 101, "Revenue Recognition in Financial Statements," or SAB No. 101, effective as of January 1, 2000.
 SAB No. 101 established new guidelines in applying generally accepted accounting principles to revenue recognition in financial statements.
 SAB No. 101 provides that nonrefundable up-front fees received under collaborative agreements be recorded as deferred revenue upon receipt and recognized as revenue over future periods.
 Prior to the implementation of SAB No. 101, we recognized certain nonrefundable up-front fees upon receipt as license fee revenue.
-The cumulative effect of this accounting change on years prior to 2000 resulted in a charge of \$9,263,000 (net of a \$481,000 income tax effect), of which \$3,300,000 was recorded as deferred revenue as of December 31, 2000.
-For the quarter ended March 31, 2001, we recognized \$1,625,000 of the related deferred revenue.
-The results for the quarter ended March 31, 2000 have been restated to reflect the adoption of SAB No. 101 as of January 1, 2000 which resulted in \$1,625,000 being recognized as license fee revenue for the quarter ended March 31, 2000.
+The cumulative effect of this accounting change on years prior to 2000 resulted in a charge of \$9,263,000 (net of a \$487,000 income tax effect), of which \$3,250,000 was recorded as deferred revenue as of December 31, 2000.
+For the nine months ended September 30, 2001, we recognized \$3,250,000 of the related deferred revenue.
+The results for the three and nine months ended September 30, 2000 have been restated to reflect the adoption of SAB No. 101 as of January 1, 2000 which resulted in \$1,625,000 and \$4,875,000 being recognized as license fee revenue for the three and nine months ended September 30, 2000, respectively.
 This accounting change is directly related to the \$13,000,000 up-front license fee received from Schering Aktiengesellschaft and recognized as license fee revenue in 1999.

 Earnings Per Share: Earnings per share are calculated in accordance with Statement of Financial Accounting Standards No. 128 "Earnings per Share."
 Basic earnings per share excludes the dilutive effects of options and other convertible securities compared to diluted earnings per share which reflects the potential dilution of options and other convertible securities that could share in our earnings.
 Calculations of basic and diluted earnings per share use the weighted average number of shares outstanding during the period.
-Diluted earnings per share for the three months ended March 31, 2001 includes the dilutive effect of 19,325,000 shares of common stock from options and convertible preferred stock and excludes 13,939,000 shares of common stock from the assumed conversion of our 20-year zero coupon subordinated convertible notes, or Notes and 1,810,000 shares of common stock from options because their effect is antidilutive.
-Diluted loss per share for the three months ended March 31, 2000 excludes the dilutive effect of 27,397,000 shares of common stock from options and convertible preferred stock because their effect was antidilutive.
-All share and earnings per share amounts for the three months ended March 31, 2000 have been restated to reflect our three-for-one stock split effected in January 2001.
+All share and earnings per share amounts for the three and nine months ended September 30, 2000 have been restated to reflect our three-for-one stock split effected in January 2001.